smflores1/Crossings/README.md

 # Crossings
-This respository contains the lattice model simulations supporting our article on crossing probabilities for polygons: [arxiv.org/abs/1608.00170](https://arxiv.org/abs/1608.00170).
+This respository contains the lattice model simulations supporting our articles on crossing probabilities for polygons: [arxiv.org/abs/1608.00170](https://arxiv.org/abs/1608.00170) and [arxiv.org/abs/1407.8163](https://arxiv.org/abs/1407.8163).

 The simulations section of our article explains the code that you will find in this repository.
 We have tried to name these files in a self-evident way:
-* 'FkQ2' means the Q=2 critical FK (random cluster) model, and 'SpinQ2' means the Q=2 Potts model.
+* 'FkQ2' means the Q=2 critical FK (random cluster) model, 'SpinQ2' means the Q=2 Potts model, and 'Perc' means percolation.
 * 'Rec' means rectangle, and 'Hex' means hexagon.
 * 'Indep' means independently wired boundary conditions, 'Mixed' means mixed boundary conditions, and 'Mutual' means mutually wired boundary conditions.